 Even miles away, she lives in fear for he already has a grip on her.
 It doesn’t matter whether he is truly there as the proverbial invisible man.
 It doesn’t even matter if he has (apparently) taken his own life.
 He will always be there, her memory a constant reminder of his presence.

 The reality of the situation makes his mind games feel menacingly real, even before the titular subject makes his appearance.
 This grounded story comes especially timely in a modern society that has become more aware of toxic relationships and manipulative behaviours.

 Anxiety builds more because of the couple’s twisted dynamics than deliberately crafted scares.
 But the latter has its moments, one well-timed act possibly leaving trauma in its wake.

 Tension ratchets up in capable hands.
 Horror acting veteran Leigh Whannell proves just as adept behind the scenes.
 He uses space to his advantage, relishing in wide shots and raising hackles where the shadows lurk.

 Violence plays second fiddle to the terrifyingly still atmosphere, where Elisabeth Moss sells the dread.
 Granted that it eventually takes a turn into an over-the-top finale, the psychological thriller delivers a solid retelling of a century-old story that has taken huge leaps in both narrative and technique.

-One Universal Classic Monster finally gets a deserving upgrade in Leigh Whannell’s refreshing modern take on more familiar invisible monsters.
+One Universal Classic Monster finally gets a deserving upgrade in Leigh Whannell’s refreshing take that also deals with more familiar invisible monsters.